google/koladata/docs/api_reference.md

 - Supported annotations include `SchemaItem`, `DataSlice`, `DataBag`, `JaggedShape`, and other extension types.
 Additionally, any QType can be used as an annotation.
-- The `with_attrs` method is automatically added, allowing for attributes to be dynamically updated.
+- The `with_attrs` method is automatically added if not already present, allowing for attributes to be dynamically updated.
 - If the class implements the `_extension_post_init(self)` method, it will be called as the final step of instantiating the extension through `MyExtension(...)`.
 The method should take `self`, do the necessary post